Understanding Today's Market

-Most people will utilize a traditional and frustrating approach to changing jobs.
-They will prepare a resume, update their LinkedIn Profile, and join web based job posting services.
-Then they will focus on the tedious completion of online applications and starting an effort to get the attention of recruiters.
+Most senior leaders will start by utilizing a traditional and frustrating approach to changing jobs.
+They will prepare an executive resume, update their LinkedIn Profile, and join web-based job posting services.
+Then they will focus on the tedious completion of online applications and starting an effort to get the attention of executive recruiters.
 Finally, they request friends to “keep their eyes and ears open”, and even write or call companies directly.
 The surprise is how little result comes from these efforts.
-If you haven’t looked for a job recently, you tend to overestimate your knowledge of how to find the next one.
+If you haven’t looked for an executive job recently, you tend to overestimate your knowledge of how to find the next one.

-There are very few things more crucial to a person’s quality of life than their job, so it would benefit you to understand the hiring process, as well as the job market.
+There are very few things more crucial to a person’s quality of life than their job and that is especially true for senior executives including CEOs, CFOs, COOs, and more.
+It would benefit you to understand the hiring process, as well as the job market.
 To help, here are two “traditional” approaches.

 Most see job postings as the largest single source of job opportunities.
 The reality is that only a very small percentage of senior positions are filled through postings, and more often are filled through having networking connections.